 |

 Yes.
-The initial application can include script/s for the loading dose and maintenance doses.
+The initial application for ravulizumab can include script/s for the loading dose and maintenance doses.
 Alternatively, maintenance treatment can be requested separately before the dose is due (two weeks after loading dose is given).

 If maintenance treatment is requested separately in writing, a copy of the original application form can be submitted.